 But, there’s one more thing you need to consider before you revamp your fitness regimen to include strength training — consulting a trained expert, like a physiotherapist.

-So, if you want to get your blood sugars in control and live well with diabetes, we’d like to introduce you to Diabefly – a 360 degree diabetes management program that’s designed and run by experts.
+So, if you want to get your blood sugars in control and live well with diabetes, we’d like to introduce you to the Fitterfly diabetes management program that’s designed and run by experts.

-Diabefly correlates your blood sugar readings with your diet and lifestyle, allowing your care team (which includes a nutritionist, physiotherapist and psychologist) to understand the exact causes of your blood sugar fluctuations (Personalised Glycemic Response ).
+The Fitterfly diabetes management program correlates your blood sugar readings with your diet and lifestyle, allowing your care team (which includes a nutritionist, physiotherapist and psychologist) to understand the exact causes of your blood sugar fluctuations (Personalized Glycemic Response ).

-Based on these insights, your team gives you personalised recommendations on diet, exercise, sleep and stress all of which help you in living a healthy, diabetes worry-free life!
+Based on these insights, your team gives you personalized recommendations on diet, exercise, sleep and stress all of which help you in living a healthy, diabetes worry-free life!

 Don’t struggle alone & get the expert care you deserve